yanmxa/genpilot/prompt/agent.md

 2. action: Describes the tool needed to gather knowledge or perform actions.
     - name: The tool name used for the action.
     - args: The arguments passed to the tool.
+    - edit: Whether the tool or action will update your system or environment, if it is, then return 1, else return 0
 3. answer: At the end of the task(or no tools are available), give the final answer for initial question or task.
 Then the thought should be the summarization of the whole process!

 Note: Your response should include either the action, or the answer field — but not both at the same time.